PumasAI/PumasProductManager.jl/README.md

 ## Installation

-Install `julia` via https://julialang.org/downloads/#install_julia and make sure that the first option is chosen, which installs the `juliaup` version manager.
+Install `julia` via https://julialang.org/install/, which installs the `juliaup` version manager.
 This is essential for the product manager to work.

 Next run one of the following commands in a terminal window to install the